 Data controllers and processors have certain obligations under data protection law, namely the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA).
 Failure by either party to uphold these obligations could result in your password being compromised and unlawful access to the personal data behind it.

-In order to begin a data breach compensation claim, the following criteria will need to be met:
+In order to begin a compensation claim for a compromise of your personal data, the following criteria will need to be met:

 - This wrongful conduct resulted in a data breach in which your personal data was affected.